Aldein

-Aldein ([alˈdaɪn]; Aldino [alˈdiːno]) is a comune (municipality) in South Tyrol in northern Italy, located about 15 km south of the city of Bolzano.
+Aldein ([alˈdaɪn]; Aldino [alˈdiːno]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 15 km south of the city of Bolzano.

 Aldein borders the following municipalities: Bronzolo, Montan, Deutschnofen, Auer, Truden and Ville di Fiemme.
 It contains the frazione (subdivision) Radein (Redagno).

 History

 A settlement called Aldinum is mentioned for the first time in 1177, in 1185 the name appears as Alden.

 Coat-of-arms

 The coat of arms is divided party per fess; on the top are two quarter-circle, azure on argent background that represents the Weisshorn.
 The lower part shows the argent cross of Saint Andrew shortened that represent the four original hamlets on a gules background as the mountain of porphyrite.
 The arms were adopted in 1969.

 Linguistic distribution

-According to the 2011 census, 98.07% of the population speak German, 1.74% Italian and 0.19% Ladin as first language.
+According to the 2024 census, 97.89% of the population speak German, 1.85% Italian and 0.26% Ladin as first language.